MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationMeUserMailboxSetting.md

 ## SYNOPSIS
 Settings for the primary mailbox of the signed-in user.
-You can get or update settings for sending automatic replies to incoming messages, locale and time zone.
+You can get or update settings for sending automatic replies to incoming messages, locale, and time zone.
 Returned only on $select.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaEducationMeUserMailboxSetting](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeUserMailboxSetting?view=graph-powershell-beta)

 ## SYNTAX